Rapid growth of homeless encampments during pandemic

 Expansion of Shelter Capacity

 The City Council approved an $8 million funding package to expand shelter capacity for three new shelters for people experiencing homelessness in Minneapolis, and subsequently approved an additional $1.97 million for operations of a fourth shelter site.
 The City has received a one-time influx of funding from the federal government, through the CARES Act, to provide help with responding to homelessness during the pandemic.
 This historically large, one-time Emergency Solutions Grant (ESG) and Community Development Block Grant (CDBG) funding provides an opportunity to strategically respond to COVID-19 across a range of strategies and to reshape the City/County homelessness response system to better serve persons experiencing homelessness in the coming months and years.

-The federal funding will help expand shelter capacity for three projects:
+The federal funding will help expand shelter capacity in four projects:

 - A culturally specific emergency shelter for the City’s Native American population: The proposed shelter at Cedar and Franklin avenues is a partnership with the American Indian Community Development Corp.
 (AICDC) to purchase and renovate several buildings to accommodate a 24-hour, 50-bed emergency shelter with services.
 The project is funded by the City, County, State and philanthropic partners.
 It is expected to open in December.

 - Exodus 2: A new development in the Elliot Park neighborhood that will serve medically frail homeless individuals leaving the hospital.
 An existing six-story building that previously operated as a nursing home will be turned into a 167-unit housing development with an additional six units of transitional housing for homeless veterans and 30 medical respite beds.
 It is expected to be operational by fall 2021.
 Catholic Charities will own and operate this property.
 It is funded by the City, County, State and private partners.